What I've learned building SaaS products from zero

 With Geosaur, I spent months building a complex monitoring system before talking to enough potential users.
 I had assumptions about what features mattered, and some of them were wrong.
 The features I thought were core ended up being secondary, and the thing users actually wanted was something I'd considered "nice to have."

-The fix is simple but uncomfortable: talk to people before you build.
-Not after.
-Not "I'll just build an MVP and see."
 Actually talk to them.
 Ask what they're struggling with.
 Watch how they currently solve the problem.
 Then build the minimum thing that addresses what you learned.

 That said, there are decisions that are genuinely hard to change later: